-Open Farm Sunday handbook - The handbook has lots of useful information to help you organise a successful Open Farm Sunday visit and covers everything from promoting your event to collecting feedback!
-You should receive a copy with the free resources you order.
-If you would like a copy please contact email@example.com or tel: 024 7641 3911.
+The handbook has lots of useful information to help you organise a successful Open Farm Sunday visit and covers everything from promoting your event to collecting feedback.
+It also has a template risk assessment and lots of top tips on how to ensure your event is engaging and safe.

-Be prepared - Plan your route by taking account of interests and needs of your visitors, time available, distance, weather.
-Walk the route.
-Check all is well.
-Time it.
-Set up displays with posters and props of interest for early arrivers.
-Have ‘give-aways’ ready – farm facts, leaflets, stickers, products to look for and where to buy.
-Put signs up at the entrance, for parking, toilets etc. If you operate a number of guided tours or trailer rides, do put a sign up saying where the activities will start from and when... good communication with visitors helps them find their way.
+Plan your route by taking account of interests and needs of your visitors, time available, distance, weather.
+Put signs up at the entrance, for parking, toilets etc. and if possible have ‘give-aways’ ready – farm facts, leaflets, stickers, maps.
+If you operate guided tours or trailer rides, put a sign up saying where the activities will start from and when... good communication with visitors helps them find their way.

-Wet weather plan - Have a Plan B for bad weather.
+Have a Plan B for bad weather but don’t let it ruin your day.
 Inevitably rain especially, or cold, will mean that fewer people will come and you will almost certainly need less parking, less help and fewer refreshments.
 However you can lessen the impact of bad weather by stressing towards the end of your publicity material that (assuming this is the case) there is still plenty to see and do indoors, that attractions will be moved to the barn etc. Suggest people come in boots, stout shoes or wellies and bring a jacket if the weather is poor.
-Then check the five day forecast for your area on June 1st / 2nd and keep checking it.
-Hopefully this will be for the weather to be fine and dry.
-If not - you should put a bit more time into developing Plan B. Think about things like whether parking cars on grass will be a challenge in a downpour, letting local radio know the open day is still going ahead based in the barn or grain store.Was it worth it - ask your visitors for feedback both in terms of your own performance but also what they learnt and most enjoyed.
-Remember to order visitor feedback forms in your resource pack when you register.
+At the beginning of June, check the seven day forecast for your area and keep checking it.

-Keep it personal - Make your event memorable by making it personal to you and your farm.
-Your visitors are far more likely to remember stories about you, your family, your animals, why you love farming, why you wanted to become a farmer.
-They are less likely to remember how many acres you farm, number of cows, crops and specific stewardship options.
+Keep it personal - Your visitors are far more likely to remember stories about you, your family, your animals, why you love farming, why you wanted to become a farmer.
+They are less likely to remember how many acres you farm, number of cows, crops and specific stewardship options